Pillow, blanket, toothbrush…

+How does Jesus speak to you?
 Jesus and My Fan… A Story About Jesus Meeting Me Right Where I was.

 I promise I’m not just high maintenance.
 You see, about 18 years ago, when I started having severe anxiety and depression, I went through what I now affectionately call, “my breakdown.”

 At the time I was a 21-year-old woman, reduced to the status of a little girl.
 I was frightened by almost everything and didn’t sleep for 4 days straight and struggled with sleep from then on.
-Night time was just, well, hard.
+Nighttime was just, well, hard.

 I have come a long way, but as with any trauma, scars remain…